NovanHsiu/ITSQR-Spark/README.md

    - Path where TSQR package is installed
    - TSQR_DIR=`${SPARK_HOME}/ITSQR_Spark_v1`

-### Upload our example for experiment of ITSQR or SSVD
+### Upload test data for experiment of ITSQR or SSVD
 ```
  $ hadoop fs -mkdir tsqr
  $ hadoop fs -copyFromLocal testdata/100x5
 ```
 In the input file of example, one line means one row in a matrix, and numbers are separated by a space.
 If you want to use other matrices for this code, the format of matrices must follow above rules.

-### Upload our test data for experiment of Recommendation System
+### Upload test data for experiment of Recommendation System
 ```
  $ hadoop fs -mkdir ratingData
  $ hadoop fs -copyFromLocal testdata/testRatingData
 ```
  The input of recommendation system is composed by user ratings for items in text file, looks like following example:
 ```
  <user id> <item id> <rating value>